 - The discussions which previously used to take place on various risks faced by the Company are now being documented, treated and monitored in a more consistent and clinical approach; - The documentation of the process and various risks enables all key personnel to be fully aware of the critical risks and also contribute to the treatment of these risks; - The risks underlying the Company's strategic plan can be individually quantified and aggregated in terms of Euro Value depending on the level of confidence determined by the Board of Directors.
-This would model the way future strategic decisions are taken. - A deviation between the ORSA Capital requirement and the SCR; this is due to the re-quantification of Non-Life Underwriting Risk for both premium and reserve risk and catastrophe risk, for which an independent approach is taken under the ORSA due to the fact that the Standard Formula does not capture the nature of the underlying risk of the business.
-A number of new stress test scenarios were added to this year's ORSA.
+This would model the way future strategic decisions are taken. - A number of new stress test scenarios were added to this year's ORSA.
 As an overall conclusion of such stress tests, the company remains in a comfortable solvency position. - The Loss absorbing capacity of deferred taxes adjustment utilised is fully recoverable over the term of the Business Plan.
-As can be seen under section E.1 in this report, under both a realistic and pessimistic scenario the deferred tax is fully recoverable over the 3-year term of the Business Plan. - Lapse risk has been included in the ORSA report. - An initial Climate change risk analysis has been conducted and will be finalised by the next ORSA report.
+As can be seen under section E.1 in this report, under both a realistic and pessimistic scenario the deferred tax is fully recoverable over the 3-year term of the Business Plan. - A review of the lapse and expense risk within the Company was undertaken during the year and has been included in the ORSA report.

+• An initial Climate change risk analysis has been conducted and will be finalised by the next ORSA report.